 Analogous to how sample setting routines yield poor results by accidentally including areas of faint nebulosity, the opposite is the case in Wipe; accidentally masking out real background will yield the poorer results in Wipe.
 Therefore, try to be conservative with what is being masked out.
 If in doubt, leave an area masked in for Wipe to analyse.

 As with all modules in StarTools, the Wipe module is designed around robust data analysis and algorithmic reconstruction principles.
-The data should speak for themselves and manual touch-ups or subjective gradient model construction is avoided as much as possible.
+The data should speak for themselves and manual touch-ups or subjective gradient model construction by means of sample setting is, by default, avoided as much as possible.

 Besides calibration and stacking, do not perform any further operations on the resulting dataset in ASTAP.